arielgarmendia/arch_migration_ADRs/ADRs/assumption3.md

-# FRONTEND work: All API endpoints reside in domain specific microservices
+# FRONTEND work: Wire new endpoints generated from removal of old backend structures

 ## Context and Problem Statement